 Meet our Animal Caretakers and assistants:

 Dave has been volunteering at the center since 2011.
 He can often be found giving informational programs at our coyote enclosures and has helped raised coyotes, foxes, and wolf pups.
 He helps out with class field trips at the center and can identify just about any tree on our wooded hiking trails!
-Dave assists with enclosure and building construction projects.
+Dave assists with enclosure and building construction projects as well as performing lots of mowing and weed whacking.
 He often shows up at a moment's notice to help with special projects and is willing to do just about anything as long as it helps out the center!

 Dave is "retired" from his job, but still has jobs throughout the community.
 He also is an avid hiker and loves to share his stories and to spend time with his family at his lake house.